-Voice straws work by creating an extension to the vocal tract and causing a back pressure of air when sung into.
-This is a form of a SOVT exercise (semi-occluded vocal tract exercises) which can help us to work through our passaggio (the 'break' in our vocal registers), warm the voice up gently, connect to the breath, reduce facial tension, and ease the voice back to full health following a vocal injury or fatigue.
+Vocal practice and exercises with a straw create an extension to the vocal tract, causing a back pressure of air when sung into.
+This is a form of a SOVT exercise (semi-occluded vocal tract exercises) which can help us to work through our passaggio (the ‘break’ in our vocal registers), warm the voice up gently, connect to the breath, reduce facial tension, and ease the voice back to full health following a vocal injury or fatigue.
 To practice SOVT work with a straw is commonly referred to as Straw Phonation.

 There are LOTS of straws out there, and lots of straws designed specifically for singers.
 While these look great and often come in a variety of sizes (and therefore intensities; the narrower the straw, the greater back pressure is produced), they can also come at a price.

 I have worked with Straw Phonation for years, and I always used a basic plastic straw (sorry environment!).
 As I’ve become more environmentally aware across the years, I switched to metal and silicone straws.